-#3 There are 21 "outreach zones," each zone is covered by street outreach (SO) a minimum of 4 times per year.
-HOPES Center conducts street outreach 3-5 times per week in the zones where more than 98% of SO contacts occur.
-SO has been uninterrupted throughout the COVID-19 pandemic by using personal protective equipment, smaller teams, & assuring that all team members are up to date with COVID vaccinations.
+#3 There are 21 "outreach zones," each zone is covered by street outreach a minimum of 4 times per year.
+HOPES Center conducts street outreach 3-5 times per week in the zones where more than 98% contacts occur.
+Street outreach has been uninterrupted throughout the COVID-19 pandemic by using personal protective equipment, smaller teams, & assuring that all team members are up to date with COVID vaccinations.

 #4 Initially, most persons encountered during SO do not want to go to shelter.
 Building teams that are multi-racial, multi-ethnic, multi-gender is important to building trust.
 Teams are trained to use person centered & trauma informed approaches when engaging with, & explaining available services.
 An SO hotline receives self-reports & 3rd party reports of unsheltered persons from agencies, community members & local businesses.
 The team responds to all calls & has access to translation services through other agencies if needed.
 SO contacts trust and often refer other unsheltered persons to the SO team.
 SO is primarily a face-to-face activity in which housing and supportive services are explained and offered to everyone determined to be unsheltered.
 Informational pamphlets on services are provided in English but can be specially adapted based on individual needs & provided on a subsequent SO encounter.
-Coordinated entry assessments are done where they find the individual, and the team attempts to quickly connect unsheltered persons with shelter and housing.
+Coordinated entry assessments are done where they find the individual, and the team attempts to guickly connect unsheltered persons with shelter and housing.

 1D-4.
-Strategies to Prevent Criminalization of Homelessness.
-NOFO Section VII.B.1.k.

-Select yes or no in the chart below to indicate strategies your CoC implemented to ensure homelessness is not criminalized and to reverse existing criminalization policies in your CoC's geographic area:

-Ensure Homelessness is not Criminalized Reverse Existing Criminalization Policies 1.
-Engaged/educated local policymakers Yes No 2.
-Engaged/educated law enforcement Yes No 3.
-Engaged/educated local business leaders Yes No 4.
-Implemented community wide plans Yes No 5.
-Other:(limit 500 characters)
+Strategies to Prevent Criminalization of Home NOFO Section VII.B.1.k.
+Select yes or no in the chart below to indicate strategies your CoC implemented to ensure homelessness is not criminalized and to reverse existing criminalization policies in your CoC's geographic area: ensure your CoC's Ensure Homelessness is not Criminalized Reverse Existing Criminalization Policies 1.
+Engaged/educa ted local policymakers Yes No 2.
+Engaged/educa ted law enforcement Yes No 3.
+Engaged/educa ted local business leaders Yes No Implemented of mmunity wide plans Yes No 4.
+Implemented co -

+5. Other:(limit 500 characters)